 For more information see the sections on individual organisations.

-The main resources in the Library for international cases is the series International Law Reports found at class-mark KZ 199.I6 or Online & Oxford Reports on International Law: International Human Rights Law, both these resources contain decisions from many international courts such as the European Court of Human Rights, the Inter-American Court of Human Rights, the International Court of Justice, and the United Nations Human Rights Committee.
+The main resources in the Library for international cases are the series International Law Reports found at class-mark KZ 199.I6 or online & Oxford Reports on International Law, both these resources contain decisions from many international courts such as the European Court of Human Rights, the Inter-American Court of Human Rights, the International Court of Justice, and the United Nations Human Rights Committee.

 An excellent resource is the Office of the United Nations High Commissioner for Human Rights web site, which has a list of all human rights treaties with the full text and status information.

-The ICJ web site contains information on the current docket of the Court, contentious cases and advisory opinions.
-The material found on the web-site is uncorrected and is only full text from September, 1997: http://www.icj-cij.org/
+ICJ website - contains information on the current docket of the Court, contentious cases and advisory opinions.
+The material found on the web-site is uncorrected whereas the official reports series (above) have been checked for errors.

 Cases heard by the Human Rights Committee are reported in several publications:

-Further information: Albert Sloman Library Human Rights Directory: Cases
+Further information at Albert Sloman Library Human Rights Directory

-The Library receives documents from all of the main Charter-based and Treaty-based bodies involved in the protection of Human Rights.
+The Library receives documents from all of the main Charter-based and Treaty-based bodies of the United Nations involved in the protection of human rights.
 Examples include the Committee for the Elimination of Racial Discrimination, the Human Rights Committee and the Economic, Social and Cultural Rights Committee.
-The documents cover a wide range of topics and purposes.
-These include Special Rapporteurs' reports, country reports, Non-Governmental Organisation statements and records of meetings.
-It should be noted, however, that not all UN documents are made publicly available and the Library's collection is consequently selective.
+The documents cover a wide range of topics and purposes and include Special Rapporteurs' reports, country reports, Non-Governmental Organisation statements and records of meetings.
+It should be noted, however, that not all UN documents are made publicly available and the Library's collection is selective.

 The lead element signifies the part of the UN that issued the document:

 This is followed by a number of sub-divisions representing either different series of documents or different types of documents within a series: